erolakcay/MicrobiomeCommunityAssembly/README.md

 7. Path to save (string)

 Create two folders in the path designated to save:
-a) "last_500_simm": saves an avaergae of community properties for the last 500 simulations.
+a) "last_500_simm": saves an average of community ecological properties for the last 500 simulations.
-b) "final_community":  saves the community properties of the last simulation
+b) "final_community":  saves the community ecological properties of the last simulation

 The output for all microbial communities will be saved as a numpy (.npz) file to the designated path , and will be named based on each microbial community specific parameters.
 The data from the simulations is used to generate the figures presented in the manuscript.